 This example has been applied to the above image as a 3x 1D LUT.
 While it cools down the red tones in the background, the peoples’ faces have taken on a pale blue cast that is unflattering.

 Here, a 3D LUT is applied for much finer tonal control: notice the yellow tones in the background have been corrected and tamed slightly, and the blues have been made deeper.
 Crucially, though, the skin tones are left in-tact and do not suffer from a colour cast.

 Looking at the cube image here, imagine that you represent colour in this 3D space.
-Reds, greens and blues are no longer constrained to their own channels or ‘planes’ (as mentioned previously, the XYZ axis represents the three colours): instead, they are free to move wherever they like, meaning that very precise colour adjustments can be achieved.
+Reds, greens and blues are no longer constrained to their own channels or ‘planes’: instead, they are free to move wherever they like, meaning that very precise colour adjustments can be achieved.
 A simplified explanation is that you can change any colour to another colour.